MarcosAllysson/python-basico-fundamento-da-linguagem/README.md

 # PYTHON

-## Do básico a resolução de exercícios e projetos
+## From the basics to solving exercises and projects

-- Python é uma linguagem ultra moderna, utilizada por grandes empresas como Google, YouTube, Industrial Light & Magic, Globo e muitas outras.
+- Python is an ultra-modern language, used by large companies such as Google, YouTube, Industrial Light & Magic, Globo and many others.
-- Fácil de aprender, com código limpo e organizado.
+- Easy to learn, with clean and organized code.
-- Python vem ganhando cada vez mais espaço, e chegou a sua hora de aprender.
+- Python is gaining more and more space, and it's time for you to learn.
-- Curso criado pelo Prof. Gustavo Guanabara do Curso em Vídeo, me ajudou com uma temática divertida de vídeo-game para motivar o estudo, é dividido em mundos para facilitar o estudo.
+- Course created by Prof. Gustavo Guanabara from Curso em Vídeo, helped me with a fun video game theme to motivate studying, it is divided into worlds to make studying easier.

-## Conteúdo / aprendizado
+## Content / learning

-- Primeiros passos com a linguagem Python
+- First steps with the Python language
-- For e while
+- For and while
-- Condicionais (if-else)
+- Conditionals (if-else)
-- Tuplas
+- Tuples
-- Listas
+- Lists
-- Dicionários
+- Dictionaries
-- Funções
+- Functions
-- Modularização (módulos e pacotes)
+- Modularization (modules and packages)
-- Tratamentos de erros.
+- Error handling.